Fairfield has a long history of entrepreneurial spirit and creativity

 1887 - The Louden Company began, which became one of Fairfield's largest employers, and sold products worldwide.

-The Fairfield Golf and Country Club is the site of the oldest golf course west of the Mississippi.
+1892 - Arguably the Fairfield Golf and Country Club is the site of the oldest golf course west of the Mississippi River, organized in 1892.

 1906 - Wit and Wisdom group formed - still in existence.